Disney’s Animal Kingdom Quick Service Dining Guide

 Corn chip pies and chili dogs, of course!

-And that’s exactly the kind of food you can expect in Dinoland.
-There are also churros and frozen drinks, all a winning combination when it comes to carnival-themed food.
+And that’s precisely the kind of food you can expect in Dinoland.
+Of course, there are churros and frozen drinks, all a winning combination for carnival-themed food.

 If you have ever visited Animal Kingdom on your way over the Asia Bridge toward Expedition Everest, then you’ve probably passed my soda cart.

-Normally, it sits out front so that you nearly run into it when you come around the corner to turn right toward the forbidden mountain.
-So if you see it out, you’ll know you are at Drinkwallah!
+Usually, the soda cart sits out front so that you nearly run into it when you come around the corner to turn toward the forbidden mountain.
+So if you see the cart out, you’ll know you are at Drinkwallah!

 Isn’t Drinkwallah a fun name?
 And the tiny quick-service location has so much going for it.

 Here you can pick up a frozen coke with or without rum.
-Drinkwallah also serves cinnamon nuts, chips, and regular drinks like soda and water.
+In addition, Drinkwallah serves cinnamon nuts, chips, and regular drinks like soda and water.

 Make sure to take a good look around.
-Animal Kingdom is absolutely full of true theming.
+Animal Kingdom is full of authentic theming.
 You never really question what kind of park it is when you’re there.

 You just know.